SymfonyCasts/symfony7/sfcasts/prod-environment.md

 bin/console cache:clear
 ```

-To *specify* the environment cache we want to clear, we can add `--env=` and the name of the environment we want to clear the cache for to the end of this command, like `--env=prod`, for example:
+To *specify* the environment cache we want to clear, we can add the `--env=` option with the name of the environment we want to clear the cache for to the end of this command, like `--env=prod`, for example:

 ```terminal-silent
 bin/console cache:clear --env=prod